Skip to main content

 When you invite new collaborators, we have designed three default roles to help your team manage their access easily.

-Read and Write access to all stakeholder information and transactions, can Publish transactions (making them visible to invited stakeholders), and administer Company Settings.
+• Owners: Read and Write access to all stakeholder information and transactions, can Publish transactions (making them visible to invited stakeholders), and administer Company Settings.
 Typically, this is assigned to Founders and Heads of Departments.
+Additionally, Owners have the exclusive ability among the default roles to manage collaborators.

 Can I add custom collaborator levels to limit the access for certain roles?

-Note: This feature is only available on our Enterprise plan.
+Note: The granular access control feature is only available on our Enterprise plan.

 Absolutely!
 In Company Settings > Collaborators, you can use Manage roles to create and edit custom roles with granular access levels: